Introduction to certificate profiles in Configuration Manager

 Depending on the requirements, Configuration Manager supports deploying certificates to different certificate stores on various device types and operating systems.
 The following devices and operating systems are supported:

 Windows Phone 8.1

-A typical scenario for Configuration Manager is to install trusted root CA certificates to authenticate Wi-Fi and VPN servers when the connection uses EAP-TLS, EAP-TTLS, and PEAP authentication protocols, and IKEv2, L2TP/IPsec, and Cisco IPsec VPN tunneling protocols.
+A typical scenario for Configuration Manager is to install trusted root CA certificates to authenticate Wi-Fi and VPN servers.
+Typical connections use the following protocols:

 An enterprise root CA certificate must be installed on the device before the device can request certificates by using a SCEP certificate profile.

 You can specify settings in a SCEP certificate profile to request customized certificates for different environments or connectivity requirements.
 The Create Certificate Profile Wizard has two pages for enrollment parameters.
 The first, SCEP Enrollment, includes settings for the enrollment request and where to install the certificate.
 The second, Certificate Properties, describes the requested certificate itself.

 When you deploy a SCEP certificate profile, the Configuration Manager client processes the policy.
 It then requests a SCEP challenge password from the management point.
 The device creates a public/private key pair, and generates a certificate signing request (CSR).
 It sends this request to the NDES server.
 The NDES server forwards the request to the certificate registration point site system via the NDES policy module.
 The certificate registration point validates the request, checks the SCEP challenge password, and verifies that the request wasn't tampered with.
 It then approves or denies the request.
 If approved, the NDES server sends the signing request to the connected certificate authority (CA) for signing.
 The CA signs the request, and then it returns the certificate to the requesting device.